-Using a metered-dose inhaler (MDI) seems simple, but many people do not use them the right way.
-If you use your MDI the wrong way, less medicine gets to your lungs.
-If you have a spacer, you should use it because it helps get more of the medicine into your airways.
+Using a metered-dose inhaler (MDI) seems simple.
+But many people do not use them the right way.
+If you use your MDI the wrong way, less medicine gets to your lungs and most remains in the back of your mouth.
+If you have a spacer, use it.
+It helps get more medicine into your airways.

 Look at the hole where the medicine sprays out of your inhaler.
-If you see powder in or around the hole, clean the inhaler.
-First, remove the metal canister from the L-shaped plastic mouthpiece.
-Rinse only the mouthpiece and cap in warm water.
-Let them air dry overnight.
-In the morning, put the canister back inside.
-Put the cap on.
-Do not rinse any other parts.
+If you see powder in or around the hole, clean your inhaler.

 Bring your inhaler to your clinic appointments.
 Your doctor can make sure you are using it the right way.

 Store your inhaler at room temperature.
 It may not work well if it is too cold.
 The medicine in the canister is under pressure.
 So make sure you do not get it too hot or puncture it.

 National Asthma Education and Prevention Program Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma.
 Rockville, MD.
 National Heart, Lung, and Blood Institute, US Dept of Health and Human Services; 2007.
 NIH publications 08-4051.

 National Asthma Education and Prevention Program.
 How to use a metered-dose inhaler. http://www.nhlbi.nih.gov/health/public/lung/asthma/asthma_tipsheets.pdf.
 Accessed May 8, 2014.